kdavidmoore/final-project/README.md

 ## Features
 * User can register and log in.
-* User login status is tracked using ngCookies.
+* User login status is tracked using rand-token (which generates a 32-character alphanumeric token) and ngCookies (which stores the random token received from the API).
 * Input fields validated using AngularJS.
 * Error messages and services-forms load in nested views using AngularUI Routing.
 	- Do we need to load them in nested views?
 Of course not; it's just a demonstration of AngularUI Router.
 Otherwise we could just use ng-show, jQuery, or even vanilla JavaScript.
 * Form data are submitted to the API using custom AngularJS services that abstract the $http requests.
+* Passwords are encrypted using bcrypt-nodejs before being stored in the database.
 * Nodemailer sends the user a confirmation email when order is complete and paid for.
 * User can view the status of each order (unpaid/paid) from the "View orders" page.
 * User can view the location of their samples on a map using Google Maps Geocoding API + Leaflet + Mapbox.
-* If the order status is "paid", the user can view results for each order using Angular Chart
+* If the order status is "paid", the user can view results for each order using Angular Chart.

 ## Built with
 * Bootstrap 3 (requires jQuery)